CompassionCH/compassion-switzerland/muskathlon/README.rst

 Todo / Improvements
 ===================
-- When defined, display a background image in muskathlon detail page header
-- Better validate input fields in payment modal (no submit if validation fail)
+- Better validate input fields in forms (add validation methods)
-- Remove muskathlon list page (only admin access for now) ?
-- Improve design for amount stats in participants detail page
-- Clean code (remove some HTML tags and class copied from compassion website)
-- Standardize ogone payment like it should be used (see website_sale module)
-- Standardize website forms using OCA module
+- See if Postfinance payment can be done inside the modal
+- Make Muskathlon website page translatable again

 Credits
 =======